purchasingtoolpak/lanyon/_posts/2017-04-14-request-for-quotation-template.md

 The request for quotation template is one of my favorites for a buying category bid.
 Use this template for a major bid event - typically for a multi-year agreement.

-The bid is organized into 5 sections:
+The bid is organized into 5 sections: <!--more-->
 1. **Introduction** - invitation letter to partipating suppliers
 2. **RFP overview** provides important dates, rules of engagement, disclaimer and requirements for service level, quality, inventory and pricing.
 3. A set of **instructions** on how to complete the request for quotation.